adumortier/pet_shop_paired/README.md

 -https://github.com/agallant121?tab=repositories

-### For Future Work
+### For Our Work
-* Write feature tests utilizing
+* Wrote feature tests to implement user functionality
-* Sad Path Testing
+* We tested for issues that could have left unwanted data visible to the user
-* Write model tests with RSpec including validations, and class and instance methods
+* Wrote model tests to make sure our resources were able to save when correctly input

-## Requirements
+## Resources

-- must use Rails 5.1.x
+- Used Rails 5.1.7
-- must use PostgreSQL
+- Used PostgreSQL
-- all controller and model code must be tested via feature tests and model tests, respectively
+- All Model and Controller functionality was tested within our feature and model testing suites

 ## Permitted

-- use FactoryBot to speed up your test development
+- To use FactoryBot to speed up your test development
-- use "rails generators" to speed up your app development
+- To use "rails generators" to speed up your app development

 ## Permission